ioccc-src/winner/2024/ferguson1/obfuscation.md

 too many, even in a large program, let alone a small one.
 Even one `goto` is too many.
 Unless I am very much mistaken, I have broken the record by a huge margin.

-Here's the horrifying and hilarious truth: I beat it out by 92 MORE, **BEFORE** the cpp at 116 and after the cpp is through I beat it by **110** MORE (!!), **AT 134!** Yes, you read that right.
-134 `goto`s!
-I even went further in an alt version, where before the cpp it was 131 `goto`s and after the cpp 149 (!!)
+Here's the horrifying and hilarious truth: I beat it out by <del>92</del> 107 MORE, **BEFORE** the cpp at <del>116</del> 131 and after the cpp is through I beat it by **125** MORE (!!), **AT 149!** Yes, you read that right.
-`goto`s.
-I didn't do this in the main entry for practical reasons but I wish I had.
+<del>134</del> 149 `goto`s!
+The originally submitted prog.c, submitted for
+practical reasons only, had it at, as might be guessed, 116/134 before and after the cpp.

-Even removing what I think are the only dead `goto`s, two of them, including one that is in the `w()` macro that would be translated into more, I beat it by 90 more, at 114 before the cpp, and 99 more after the cpp, at 123!
+Even removing what I think were the only dead `goto`s in the incomplete version, two of them, including one that is in the `w()` macro that would be translated into more, I beat it by 90 more, at 114 before the cpp, and 99 more after the cpp, at 123!
+But of course it's more now...

 Did I forget to mention the original Oregon Trail in **BASIC** from 1978 HAS A MEASLY 109?
 THIS SHOULD NOT HAPPEN.
 Well it did happen and this HAS to be a